basdon/basdon-fly/readme.txt

 Notes
 -----

-The gamemode script is server/gamemodes/basdon.amx, which was produced from the fly-gm (https://github.com/basdon/fly-gm) repository.
-The gamemode script is a stub and is deprecated, and will be removed soon.
-The fly-gm repository is not merged in this one for that reason.
+The gamemode script is a stub and is deprecated, and might be removed in the future.